Array.prototype.some()

 Optimizing JavaScript Array sort() method

-In fact, the sort() method calls the compare function multiple times for each element in the array.
+The sort() method calls the comparator function multiple times for each element in the array.

 let rivers = ['Nile', 'Amazon', 'Congo', 'Mississippi', 'Rio-Grande'];